Rhino Rumble: Legacy

 An unreleased puzzle-platform game, Rhino Rumble Puzzle, was planned for release in 2001 or 2002.
 IGN previewed the game in 2000, stating Rhino Rumble Puzzle featured 60 levels with minigames, and would allow players to create and share their own stages using the Game Boy Color infrared link.
-Lost Boys Games developer Mathijs de Jonge revealed that the studio was unable to find a publisher because publishers wanted licensed characters, and they asked studio to change own characters to well-known cartoon figures, but they refused, which led to the game's cancellation.
+Lost Boys Games developer Mathijs de Jonge revealed that the studio was unable to find a publisher because publishers wanted licensed characters, and they asked the studio to change their own characters to well-known cartoon figures.
+The studio refused, which led to the game's cancellation.